 Listings in the Course Descriptions section are grouped alphabetically according to academic discipline.
 Then, under each academic discipline, the courses follow a numerical order.
 Each listing includes the description of the course content, the course credit, prerequisites (if any), and corequisites (if any).
 Course offerings are subject to the availability of staff and adequate enrollment.
 Students should consult the yearly time schedule of classes to determine the courses actually offered each semester.

-Some courses carry two rubrics (i.e. A&SC/SOCI 274).
-This means the same course is offered in the Arts & Sciences listing and in the Sociology listing of courses.
+Cross-Referenced Rubrics Some courses carry two rubrics (i.e. EC/RD 335).
+This means the same course is offered in the Early Childhood listing and in the Reading listing of courses.

 Courses numbered 600 and above are only available to graduate students.